Murder of Catherine Carroll: Aftermath

 In January 2007, the Canadian Broadcasting Corporation (CBC) reported that the government of NL had spent upwards of $11 million in relation to the mishandling of the Parsons, Druken and Dalton wrongful convictions, and noted that costs would continue to mount.

 In 2007, the NL government announced it was launching an internal investigation into the NL Crown Attorneys Office, stemming from the Lamar inquiry.

 In April 2010, the Royal Newfoundland Constabulary became the first North American police department to introduce the use of the PEACE interviewing technique, in relation to the interrogation of individuals suspected of crimes.
 The adoption of the PEACE interviewing method was a direct result of recommendations stemming from the Lamer inquiry.

 In June 2010, Ab Singleton, the Royal Newfoundland Constabulary's lead investigator in the original Carroll murder investigation was promoted to the deputy chief of police of the RNC, sparking harsh criticism from Parsons.

-In October 2022, Gregory Parsons's story of his wrongful conviction and the murder of the his mother was featured on the CTV television program W5.
+In October 2022, Gregory Parsons's story of his wrongful conviction and the murder of his mother was featured on the CTV television program W5.

 Parsons's later life

 Parsons married his longtime girlfriend Tina, and together the couple have two children.

-Parsons became a NL firefighter with the St. John's Regional Fire Department were he currently holds the rank of lieutenant.
+Parsons became a NL firefighter with the St. John's Regional Fire Department where he currently holds the rank of lieutenant.
 In 2021, Parsons was named St. John's Firefighter of the year.

 Parsons is a vocal advocate for the wrongfully accused, and continues to raise questions in relation to the handling of his mother's murder case and prosecution.
 In 2021, Parsons alluded to misconduct within the NL Crown Attorneys Office, alleging that prosecutors failed in their responsibility to properly prosecute his mother's murderer, by not opting to charge Brian Doyle with first-degree murder despite evidence that supported premeditation.

 Parsons and his wife continue to seek justice for the murder of Carroll and remain highly critical of the Canadian justice system, including the Correctional Service of Canada.
-Parsons regularly attends, and provides victim impact statements at, parole hearings in relation to Doyle, where he continues to speak out against his release.
+Parsons regularly attends, and provides victim impact statements at parole hearings in relation to Doyle, where he continues to speak out against his release.

+In 2023, Parsons asked for the Premier of NL, to initiate an external review of the evidence that led to Doyle's conviction.
+In particular, Parsons questions why key evidence that pointed to first degree murder was not brought forward, before Doyle was provided with the opportunity to plead guilty on the lesser charge of second degree murder.